-Individual study, research or projects in Automotive Technology under instructor guidance.
+Individual study, research or projects under instructor guidance.
 Written reports and periodic conferences required.
-Content and unit credit to student/instructor determined bv conferences and the Office of Instruction.
+Content and unit credit to determined by student/instructor conferences and the Office of Instruction.
 May be repeated for a maximum of 9 units.

-200 ASEP-ORIENTATION 1 UNIT
+200 ASEP-ORIENTATION